yashrajbharti/VolTrac-Huawei/README.md

 * Allows Visualization of various Tracks such as Historic, Lava Flow, Affected Areas, etc for La Palmas onto the Liquid Galaxy.
 One can also visualize Custom KML by providing start and end dates with the help of calender widget.
 The Map screen UI allows us to Control the LG and send Orbit movements and various other controls.
 The app shows a significant amount of information about the La Palma Volcanic activity in an elegant and user-friendly way.
 * Supports 10 Languages: 🇦🇪 Arabic, 🇩🇪 German, 🇺🇸 English, 🇪🇸 Spanish, 🇮🇳 Hindi, 🇯🇵 Japanese, 🇵🇹 Portuguese, 🇷🇺 Russian, 🇦🇱 Albanian, and 🇨🇳 Chinese (Simplified).
 * Comes with Day and Night theme switch.
-* One can seemlessly control the Google Earth of the Liquid Galaxy by performing touch interactions on the Google maps of the VolTrac app.
+* One can seemlessly control the Google Earth of the Liquid Galaxy by performing touch interactions on the Huawei maps of the VolTrac app.

-## Running Play Store app
+## Running App Gallery app

 #### Prerequisites:

 * 10-inch Android Tablet

 #### Steps:
-* Download and install the app using this [Play Store link](https://play.google.com/store/apps/details?id=lapalma.voltrac).
+* Download and install the app using this [App Gallery link](https://play.google.com/store/apps/details?id=lapalma.voltrac).
 Alternatively, you can scan the QR code showcased at top to download and install the app.
 * To connect to the Liquid Galaxy, tap on menu icon and go to Connection Manager; then fill the details similar to below:
 <p align="center">
   <img alt="" src="https://raw.githubusercontent.com/yashrajbharti/kml-images/main/connect.jpeg" width="700px">